network1211/f5-security-automation-ansible/soc/threat_hunting/README.md

 ### *Red Team*
 While we don't include attack simulation process in this repo, it could be helpful for you to understand how whole attack process is proceeding by the attacker.
 ![Red Team - Attack Flow](red_team_flow.png)

+## Setup and Configuration
+Follow the links below in order to begin setup and configuration.
+1. Importing sample CSV files to your Kibana